Is Sport Management A Good Major? Benefits, Salary, & Requirements

 Sports management focuses on a broader range of sports, including finance, accounting, economics, and marketing.

-Sports business, on the other hand, focuses on knowledge and skills, which are limited to selling and promoting sports products.
+On the other hand, the sports business focuses on knowledge and skills, which are limited to selling and promoting sports products.

 Do sport management majors have to be athletes?